 Sarita came to Kathmandu a few weeks ago, so we went fabric shopping for the tiger bags.
+Before that we had check some guide from Vendel Miniatures.
 After discussing what kinds of bags would sell in Nepal with Sarita and Prabal and reflecting on the kinds of bags that would sell in the US, we decided to look for fabric in a variety of colors with some texture or a simple pattern.
 We initially purchased an emerald green and a deep brown.
 However, we quickly found ourselves out of luck after our first purchase as we visited many shops without finding fabric we liked.
 We decided that Sarita would go to Nepalgunj, a city two hours east of Bardiya, to find better quality fabric in the colors and patterns we were looking for.

 Fabric shopping with Sarita and Prabal in Kathmandu

 On Tuesday, Prabal and I traveled to Bardiya.
 Prior to arriving in Bardiya, I created a flyer and updated tags explaining the cooperative and the bags.
 In addition to the physical production of the bags, marketing is integral to sales which is the primary focus at this stage in the development of the cooperative.
 After printing and laminating everything, we attached the tags to the finished tiger bags.